Want to help out?

 Dorke Poelz-Gray

-VOLUNTEER REPAIRER sewing & knit mending
+REPAIR COACH sewing & knit mending

 Brooklyn-based artist and instructor from Germany, Dorke has a gift for bringing knits back to life with skill and creativity.
 She makes every repair a lesson, inspiring confidence and joy in the process.
 As one of the founders of Repair Café Brooklyn, she shares her passion for mending with warmth, patience, and contagious enthusiasm.